Athens travel tips

 Also bordering the Agora is an alternative cheap travel district, Monastiraki, which is home to a giant flea market and plenty of great coffee shops.

-If your Greece holiday package doesn't include hotel bookings, most tourists can find cheap to expensive hotel accommodation in the Plaka district of Athens.
-If you look at your map of Athens, you'll find most items and services of interest surround the small Plateia Syntagmatos (Syntagma Square).
+If your Greece holiday travel package doesn’t include hotel bookings, most tourists can find cheap to expensive hotel accommodation in the Plaka district of Athens.
+If you look at your map of Athens, you’ll find most items and services of interest surround the small Plateia Syntagmatos (Syntagma Square).

 The Monastiraki markets and the Psiri nightlife district are just a short stroll from the Plaka district.
 Diners and club-goers normally begin to flood into Psiri after 11pm.